mfrichards/ffmpeg-android/README.md

-## Building FFmpeg 4.2.1 for MyTunes Music Player Pro
+## Building FFmpeg 4.2.1 for AirTunes Music Player Pro

-These instructions explain how to build FFmpeg for use on an Android device with MyTunes Music Player Pro.
+These instructions explain how to build FFmpeg for use on an Android device with AirTunes Music Player Pro.
 Note that these instructions are for Linux only.
 You should be able to build it on Windows using Cygwin, however, I only do Android development on Linux, so do not ask about Windows.